-Senate Bill 98 and Assembly Bill 130 suspended the reporting of performance indicators in the 2020 and 2021 Dashboards, therefore, reflections on identified needs are based on most recent available state and local data, educational partner input, and any relevant 2019 Dashboard information still applicable to addressing identified needs through LCAP actions.
-Based on the data, our greatest area of need continues to be our performance on the mathematics portion of the CAASPP.
-Based on the 2020-2021 CAASPP results, our math scores decreased by 6%, to 18% of our students meeting standards.
-Our student groups previously in red consisted of the English Learners, Foster Youth, and Homeless.
-There was no official dashboard data released this school year.
-However, our district continues to participate in Differentiated Assistance to prioritize our work with students.
-For 2022-2023, we will continue to support Positive Behavioral Intervention and Supports, PBIS, at all of our sites, as well as providing additional interventions to support students with high risk behaviors.
-As identified in Educational Partner meetings, we will continue to provide support and social emotional learning for students through the hiring of additional school psychologists, high school counselors and additional contracted days for social workers.
+Our district continues to participate in Differentiated Assistance to prioritize our work with students.
+For 2023-2024, we will focus on the three areas listed above: Suspensions, ELA, and Graduation rate for the identified student subgroups.
+We will continue to emphasize and support Positive Behavioral Intervention and Supports, PBIS, at all of our sites, as well as providing additional interventions to support students with high risk behaviors.
+As identified in Educational Partner meetings, we will continue to provide support and focus on social emotional learning for students through the hiring of additional school psychologists, high school counselors and additional contracted days for social workers.
 Professional development for staff will focus on building connections with students.
 We will also continue to focus on our English and mathematics instruction through our PLC work, which includes providing professional development and coaching to our teachers, as well as targeted supports for our students.
 This will allow us to support significant student groups based on the 2022 Dashboard data.
 This includes English Language Learners and Students with Disabilities for English.
 Targeted supports for our students include English support classes focused on addressing the learning needs of our students, as well as adding tutors in our homework labs to better support our students.
+As a district we've made significant gains in Graduation Rate over the years.
+However, this year we will focus on closing the gap between all students and the student sub-groups of homeless and students w/disabilities.
+Our sites will train and support our homeless liaisons at the sites to work with and support our homeless students.
+Additionally, for 2023-2024 we will be hiring full-time special education instructional aides to increase support of students w/disabilities in the classrooms.
+The district is also required to add an additional goal to our LCAP, Goal #4, to support all students w/disabilities.